Wondering what is retroactive insurance in Canada? And how it works? Read on…

 Another related form of coverage is what’s known as backdated liability insurance.
 Within the industry, this is defined as coverage procured for claims after a loss event has actually happened.
 This type of coverage is offered when the amount of the claim is very uncertain and potentially long delays in payment may result.

 The premium charged by the insurer, coupled with its investment value, is calculated to be sufficient to cover all the claims from the incident.
 It is notable that backdated liability insurance is not a commonly available type of coverage.

 Meanwhile, loss mitigation underwriting is the process of providing insurance coverage for existing litigation or for litigation that is imminent.
 It is interesting to note that loss mitigation underwriting originated in the early 1980s when, after a massive fire suffered by the MGM Grand Hotel in Las Vegas, policy limits were insufficient to cover the huge losses sustained.

 In response, insurers offered a form of insurance designed to cover losses that had already occurred but whose magnitude had yet to be determined.
 In most instances, loss mitigation underwriting provides policies containing fixed limits of liability.
 However, in some situations, insurers offer loss mitigation underwriting (aka LMU) coverage arrangements in which the insurer’s liability is unlimited.

-Kindly also note that backdated liability insurance and loss mitigation underwriting are not common in the Canadian marketplace.
-However, there are a few insurance companies that will consider these forms of coverage on a case by case basis.
+Kindly also note that backdated liability insurance and loss mitigation underwriting is not common in the Canadian marketplace.
+However, there are a few insurance companies that will consider these forms of coverage on a case-by-case basis.